bogdanRada/tax_generator/README.md

 Description
 -----------

-Simple batch processor that takes 2 xml files as input and generates html files with information from the xml elements.
+Simple batch processor that takes 2 xml files as input and generates html files with information from the xml elements and uses celluloid to generate files in asyncronous way

 -	*taxonomy.xml* holds the information about how elements are related to each other.